ktorio/ktor-documentation/topics/custom_plugins-base-api.md

 ## Pipelines {id="pipelines"}

 A [Pipeline](https://api.ktor.io/ktor-utils/io.ktor.util.pipeline/-pipeline/index.html) in Ktor is a collection of interceptors, grouped in one or more ordered phases.
-Each interceptor each can perform custom logic before and after processing a request.
+Each interceptor can perform custom logic before and after processing a request.

 [ApplicationCallPipeline](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.application/-application-call-pipeline/index.html) is a pipeline for executing application calls.
 This pipeline defines 5 phases: